Adaptively Placed Multi-Grid Scene Representation Networks for Large-Scale Data Visualization: Adaptively placed multi-grid scene representation network

 \textbf{Feature density loss function.} To quantify the difference between the current feature density and the target feature density, we view this as a distribution-matching problem.
 We calculate our feature density loss over a set of coordinates $X$ as

 where $|X|$ is the number of coordinates in $X$.
-The loss function measures the relative entropy from the target feature density to the current feature density, and is also known as the Kullback–Leibler divergence (KL divergence).
+The loss function measures the relative entropy from the current feature density to the target feature density, and is also known as the Kullback–Leibler divergence (KL divergence).
 This loss function provides gradients that can effectively update the parameters of each feature grid to match the calculated target feature density.